ziggy1209/ziggy1209.github.io/_posts/2023-01-03-classifier.md

 ### Cross-entropy
 Let's kick off with the classic cross-entropy function.
-If you are using Pytorch, you can refer to [the official doc on cross-entropy function in torch](https://pytorch.org/docs/stable/generated/torch.nn.functional.cross_entropy.html) for the details about its actual usage. _Do keep in mind that in torch the `nn.functional.cross_entropy` does a softmax by default within it, so you do not need to apply softmax after your classifier if you wanted to._
+If you are using Pytorch, you can refer to [the official doc on cross-entropy function in torch](https://pytorch.org/docs/stable/generated/torch.nn.functional.cross_entropy.html) for the details about its actual usage. _Do keep in mind that in torch the `nn.functional.cross_entropy` does a `softmax` by default within it, so you DO NOT need to apply `softmax` after your classifier if you wanted to._

 The theory part (to be added)